pymeasure/pymeasure/docs/dev/adding_instruments.rst

     class Extreme5001(Instrument):
         """ Represents the imaginary Extreme 5001 instrument.
-This instrument sends numerical values including there units in an format "<value>
+This instrument sends numerical values including their units in an format "<value>
         <unit>".
         """
         capacity = Instrument.measurement(